oruga-ui/oruga/packages/docs/components/Pagination.md

 ## Pagination component

-> A responsive and flexible pagination
+> A responsive and flexible pagination.

 ```html
 <o-pagination></o-pagination>